ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/index.md

 ---
 ---

-# Welcome to the Website of the ELLIS Unit Graz
+# ELLIS Unit Graz

-This website is currently under construction and will be filled within the coming time.
+Welcome to the website of the ELLIS Unit Graz.
+This website is currently under construction and will be filled within the coming months.

 {% include section.html %}